AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/patterns.md

   the ingredients into an entire complex factory production chain which will sort out stuff, take in other ingredients from infinitely-producing farms, print the entirety of the Bee Movie script, the ME system does not care as long as it gets the result the pattern specifies.

+Multiple pattern providers with identical patterns are supported and work in parallel.
+Additionally, you can have a pattern say, for example, 8 cobblestone = 8 stone instead of 1 cobblestone = 1 stone, and the pattern provider will insert 8 cobblestone into your smelting setup every operation instead of one at a time.

 # Recipe

 <RecipeFor id="blank_pattern" />